Holding language everywhere

 They use holding-company language for every audience.
 A US operating partner, seller, buyer, or diligence team needs a more concrete commercial story than a private-capital page usually gives.

 Usually no. The public page should keep roles clean.
-Fiduciaries can introduce the principal, but the public commercial surface should not imply legal, tax, fiduciary, or referral relationships that do not exist.
+Fiduciaries can introduce the owner, but the public website, deck, and sales material should not imply legal, tax, fiduciary, or referral relationships that do not exist.

-Market Entry Sprint can fix one US-facing surface.
-Group Partnership fits portfolios or family-office platforms with several operating companies moving in parallel.
+Market-Entry Marketing Sprint can fix one US website, deck, and sales material.
+Global Marketing Partnership fits portfolios or family-office platforms with several operating companies moving in parallel.